build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     └── test_sample.py
 ```

-Now, make sure to add, commit, and push your changes to the sample code to your GitHub Repository before we continue to the next step and deploy the infrastructure.
+Now make sure to add, commit, and push your changes to the sample code to your GitHub Repository before we continue to the next step and deploy the infrastructure.

 ## Bootstrap CDK